 III.
 Resulting text (track)

-2.6.3.2.2 Infectious substances are divided into the following categories:
+2.6.3.2.2 Infectious substances are divided into categories A and B.

+2.6.3.2.2.1 Category A

-2.6.3.2.2.1 Category A: An infectious substance which is transported in a form that, when exposure to it occurs, is capable of causing permanent disability, life-threatening or fatal disease in otherwise healthy humans or animals.
-Indicative examples of substances that meet these criteria are given in the table in this paragraph.
+An infectious substance which is transported in a form that, when exposure to it occurs, is capable of causing permanent disability, life-threatening or fatal disease in otherwise healthy humans or animals is assigned to Category A. Indicative examples of substances that meet these criteria are given in the table in this paragraph.

-NOTE: An exposure occurs when an infectious substance is released outside of the protective packaging, resulting in physical contact with humans or animals.

-(a) Infectious substances meeting these criteria which cause disease in humans or both in humans and animals shall be assigned to UN 2814.
+Infectious substances meeting these criteria which cause disease in humans or both in humans and animals shall be assigned to UN 2814.
 Infectious substances which cause disease only in animals shall be assigned to UN 2900.

-(b) Assignment to UN Nos.
+Assignment to UN Nos.
 2814 or 2900 shall be based on the known medical history and symptoms of the source human or animal, endemic local conditions, or professional judgement concerning individual circumstances of the source human or animal.

-NOTE 1: The proper shipping name for UN 2814 is INFECTIOUS SUBSTANCE, AFFECTING HUMANS.
-The proper shipping name for UN 2900 is INFECTIOUS SUBSTANCE, AFFECTING ANIMALS only.

 The following table is not exhaustive.
 Infectious substances, including new or emerging pathogens, which do not appear in the table but which meet the same criteria shall be assigned to Category A. In addition, if there is doubt as to whether or not a substance meets the criteria it shall be included in Category A. To address emerging health situations, more up-to-date information on the applicable categories can be obtained from human and animal health inter-governmental organizations and national authorities.

+NOTE 1: An exposure occurs when an infectious substance is released outside of the protective packaging, resulting in physical contact with humans or animals.

+NOTE 2: The proper shipping name for UN 2814 is INFECTIOUS SUBSTANCE, AFFECTING HUMANS.
+The proper shipping name for UN 2900 is INFECTIOUS SUBSTANCE, AFFECTING ANIMALS only.

-NOTE 3: In the following table, the microorganisms written in italics are bacteria or fungi.
+NOTE 3: The microorganisms written in italics in the following table are bacteria or fungi.